Minnesota Weather: Air Quality Alert Extended Due To ‘Unprecedented’ Conditions

 “Smoke from Canadian wildfires lingers over most of Minnesota.
 There will be some slight improvement in air quality throughout Friday and Friday night,” the MPCA said in a release.
 “However, on Saturday northerly winds behind a cold front will bring more smoke from wildfires located north of the Canadian border in Ontario and Manitoba into Minnesota.
 This reinforcing batch of heavy smoke is expected to arrive starting Saturday morning.”

-The MPCA says fine particle levels will begin to improve Tuesday as southernly winds begin pushing the smoke out of the state.
+The MPCA says fine particle levels will begin to improve Tuesday as southerly winds begin pushing the smoke out of the state.

-WATCH THE UPDATE: The MPCA is holding a press conference at 4 p.m. and it will be streaming on CBSN Minnesota.
+ICYMI: An air quality alert is in effect through Tuesday, with conditions being called unprecedented.
+A look at just HOW dry we have been, a few raindrops possible today, and the return of the heat is in my forecast https://t.co/Cx5NJc1Iwo #mnwx #wiwx

 The agency encourages people who are affected by unhealthy air quality, such as the elderly or those with respiratory or heart conditions, to limit their physical activity and take the proper precautions.
 Everyone is advised to take precautions when air quality is unhealthy, including taking it easy and listening to your body.
 More health-related information on air quality can be found here.